Olster1/news_portal_frontend/README.md

 # News Portal Front end

 This is a front end for the news portal project.
-It used SvelteKit, along with
+It uses SvelteKit, along with
 - [DaisyUI](https://daisyui.com/) for common ui components.
 - [TailWind CSS](https://tailwindcss.com/) for the CSS framework.
 Follow these steps to build and run the app using Docker.